Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Introduction

-This paper is an extension of a previously published conference paper on the challenge \cite{yoon2022genea}, adding more comprehensive information and analysis, experiments on objective metrics, and a more in-depth discussion of challenge findings, recommendations, and limitations.
+This paper is an extension of a previously published conference paper on the challenge \cite{yoon2022genea}, adding more comprehensive information and analyses, experiments on objective metrics, and a more in-depth discussion of challenge submissions, findings, recommendations, and limitations.
 The remainder of this paper first (in Sec.\ \ref{sec:background}) briefly discusses current gesture-evaluation practices and how challenges can help overcome their shortcomings.
 We then describe the challenge task and dataset in Sec.\ \ref{sec:task_n_data}, followed by a breakdown of the challenge tiers and participating teams in Sec.\ \ref{sec:setup}.
+Sec.\ \ref{sec:systems} then reviews the approaches taken by different challenge entries.
 In Sec.\ \ref{sec:evaluation} we describe the design of the challenge evaluation, with results of the various evaluations recounted in Sec.\ \ref{sec:results} and discussed in Sec.\ \ref{sec:discussion}.
 Each of these three sections detail both the core subjective evaluation as well as the objective metrics we computed, in that order.
-We round off by discussing limitations of the challenge (in Sec.\ \ref{sec:limitations}) and summarising its conclusions and implications (in Sec.\ \ref{sec:conclusion}).
+We round off by discussing challenge limitations (in Sec.\ \ref{sec:limitations}) and summarising its conclusions and implications (in Sec.\ \ref{sec:conclusion}).